wtfzambo/pulumi-conditional-resource/README.md

 ## Running the project

-Pulumi has the concept of [stacks](https://www.pulumi.com/docs/intro/concepts/stack/) which can be compared to development environments.
+Pulumi has the concept of [stacks](https://www.pulumi.com/docs/intro/concepts/stack/) which can be compared to environments.
 Select the dev stack: `pulumi stack select dev` and then run:

 ```bash